cozie-app/telegram-bot/README.md

 - How to create the telegram bot?
 [Answer](https://core.telegram.org/bots#6-botfather)
 - How to add get the `chat_id` from a participant?
 [Answer](https://www.wikihow.com/Know-Chat-ID-on-Telegram-on-Android)
 - How do I make the bot send messages to my Slack channel?
 [Answer](https://api.slack.com/start/overview)

-For more information, please visit the wiki of this repo.